KenKbs/Bachelorthesis/README.md

 ## Logistic regression model
 Logistic Regression model with grid-search optimization

+## BUG FIXES
+- Reworked incremental average, had a flow in the formula
+- results where not correct for train-test sample!
+- rerun train-test split for LR and DT!

 ## Decision Tree
 - Output-file "DecsionTree" is the DOT representation of the decision Tree
 - can be read with graphviz for example (normal .pdf files usually too large to view, therefore saved in both ways)